sjkelleyjr/Deadlock/chapters/chapter_17.md

 He handed out certificates that read "Certified Innovation Thinker" and encouraged everyone to continue thinking unconventionally.

-As the engineers left the room, Mack said, "Well, that was two hours of my life I'll never get back."
+Mack looked at his certificate with amusement.
+"Well, that was two hours of my life I'll never get back."

 Alex nodded.
 "But at least we got certificates."